Roestlab/redeem/README.md

     GBDT Classifier | `redeem_classifiers::GBDTClassifier` | GBDT | :heavy_check_mark:
     SVM Classifier | `redeem_classifiers::SVMClassifier` | SVM | :heavy_check_mark:

+> [!NOTE]
+> To use the XGBoost classifier, or the SVM classifier, you need to compile with the `--features xgboost` or `--features linfa` flag respectively.

 > [!IMPORTANT]
 > The XGBoost crate is a wrapper around the original XGBoost library, which requires clang/c++ to be installed on the system.
 On Ubuntu, you can do the following: